Justice Rapid Response is currently seeking to recruit Russian-speaking and Ukrainian-speaking justice professionals for its Expert Roster.

 - Ukrainian-English Interpreters

 Each Justice Rapid Response call for nominations is targeted to specified groups of experts with distinct skill sets and professional backgrounds.
 Candidates should therefore only apply if their profile corresponds with the profiles Justice Rapid Response is seeking to recruit through this call (Justice Rapid Response regularly sends out calls for nominations for its standby roster of experts in international justice who are ready to deploy to national, international and regional accountability and transitional justice mechanisms to help ensure those bodies have the highly specialized expertise to properly document, investigate, analyze and prosecute international core crimes and serious human rights violations.
-Previous deployments included support to States, the UN Office of the High Commissioner for Human Rights, UN Commissions of Inquiry and Fact-Finding Missions, the International Criminal Court (ICC), international and hybrid courts, and truth commissions, among others.
+Previous deployments included support to States, the UN Office of the High Commissioner for Human Rights, UN Commissions of Inquiry and Fact-Finding Missions, the International Criminal Court (ICC), international and hybrid courts, and truth commissions and local and international CSOs documenting international crimes.
 If this message was forwarded to you and you would like your email address to be added to the mailing list for future calls for nomination, please send a request to email@example.com)

 The goal of this call to increase the pool of Russian-speaking and Ukrainian-speaking experts who are available to deploy at short notice to national, international, and regional accountability and transitional justice mechanisms.
 These deployments help to ensure that justice bodies have the highly specialized expertise to properly document, investigate, analyze and prosecute international core crimes and serious human rights violations.
 Justice Rapid Response has previously supported states, the UN Office of the High Commissioner for Human Rights, UN Commissions of Inquiry and Fact-Finding Missions, the International Criminal Court (ICC), international and hybrid courts and truth commissions among others.